tiagosomda/ue-launcher-cli/README.md

 # Unreal Engine Launcher CLI
-I created this module to help make it easier to regenerate unreal engine projects.
+This module helps me with making it easier to open, close and regenerate unreal engine projects via command lines.

 ## Usage:
 It has a couple of useful functions